styladev/widget/README.md

                 // DOM elements and selector strings
-    newTab      // (default: false) open links in a new tab iframe      // (default: false) open links on parent frame (top) };
+    newTab      // (default: false) open links in a new tab iframe      // (default: false) open links on parent frame (top) size        // (default: 400) requested size (in pixels) of the image title       // (default: false) header title
+};
 ```